Print this role profile

 Information content publishing

-Develops standards and procedures to support web/digital content publishing, and manages any associated copyright or other legal issues.
-Takes responsibility for publishing assignments, including, for example, design of the overall structure and graphical style for substantial, complex or high-profile web sites.
+Develops standards and procedures to support content publishing across one or more platforms/channels in a form accessible to all potential users, including those with disabilities.
+Leads publishing activities and assignments, ensuring design of the overall structure and graphical style as well as the publication processes comply with agreed policies and strategies.
 Understands the range of publishing options available and advises on specification and procurement, taking account of the key costs and benefits of different channels and applying objective measures of effectiveness.
 Selects tools, templates and standards appropriate to customer expectations (differentiating, for example, between needs such as optimisation and ease of modification).
-Sets design and coding standards, taking into account bandwidth and compatibility.
+Ensures that any legal issues related to publishing, including associate copyright concerns are adequately managed.

 Takes responsibility for understanding client requirements, collecting data, delivering analysis and problem resolution.
 Identifies, evaluates and recommends options, implementing if required.
 Collaborates with, and facilitates stakeholder groups, as part of formal or informal consultancy agreements.
 Seeks to fully address client needs, enhancing the capabilities and effectiveness of client personnel, by ensuring that proposed solutions are properly understood and appropriately exploited.